qmk/qmk_firmware/docs/feature_autocorrect.md

 ?> Unfortunately, this is limited to just english words, at this point.

+### Using multiple dictionaries

+Including an additional dictionary under the file `autocorrect_data_alt.h` allows for on the fly switching between two sets of autocorrection rules, useful for bilingual users or for running context-specific rulesets.
+`QK_AUTOCORRECT_BANK_TOGGLE` can then be used to toggle the active dictionary and persist the selection to eeprom.

+To use this feature, `autocorrect_data_alt.h` should be generated using the flag `-a`, which constructs an alternate dictionary with appropriately named constants

 ## Overriding Autocorrect

 Occasionally you might actually want to type a typo (for instance, while editing autocorrect_dict.txt) without being autocorrected.
 There are a couple of ways to do this: